OfficeDev/open-xml-docs/docs/about-the-open-xml-sdk-2-5.md

 Version 1 of the Open XML SDK simplified the manipulation of Open XML packages.
 The Open XML SDK Application Programming Interface (API) encapsulates many of the common tasks that you typically perform on Open XML packages, so you can perform complex operations with just a few lines of code.
 Some common tasks:

--   <span class="label">Search</span>—With a few lines of code, you can search a collection of Excel 2007 worksheets for some arbitrary data.
+-   **Search**—With a few lines of code, you can search a collection of Excel 2007 worksheets for some arbitrary data.

--   <span class="label">Document assembly</span>—You can create documents by combining the document parts of existing documents programmatically.
+-   **Document assembly**—You can create documents by combining the document parts of existing documents programmatically.
 For example, you can pull slides from various PowerPoint 2007 presentations to create a single presentation.

--   <span class="label">Validation</span>—With a few lines of code, you can validate the document parts in a package or validate an entire package against a schema.
+-   **Validation**—With a few lines of code, you can validate the document parts in a package or validate an entire package against a schema.

--   <span class="label">Data update</span>—With the Open XML object model, you can easily modify the data in multiple packages.
+-   **Data update**—With the Open XML object model, you can easily modify the data in multiple packages.

--   <span class="label">Privacy</span>—With a few lines of code, you can remove comments and other personal information from a document before it is distributed.
+-   **Privacy**—With a few lines of code, you can remove comments and other personal information from a document before it is distributed.

 ## Open XML SDK 2.0 for Microsoft Office